Emergence of microphysical bulk viscosity in binary neutron star post-merger dynamics: Results

+During the initial phase of largest out-of-equilibrium dynamics, we see in Fig.~\ref{fig:eff_press_avg} (left panel) that both systems reach $\chi \simeq 0.01$, which is comparable to the effective viscous damping of density oscillations caused by post-merger gravitational wave emission alone \citep{Most:2021zvc}.
+In other words, corrections to the macroscopic dynamics can be sizeable in the neutrino free-streaming limit.
+Furthermore, in both cases $|\delta \mu|/T \gg 1$, meaning that the system is in a nonlinear far-from-equilibrium regime\footnote{We note that, in the far from equilibrium regime, $\Pi$ is not a linear function of $\delta \mu$ and nonlinear corrections to the equivalence between chemical imbalance and bulk viscosity have to be taken into account \citep{Gavassino:2023xkt,Yang:2023ogo}.} where there is effectively an amplitude-dependent (``suprathermal'') bulk viscosity \citep{Madsen:1992sx,Reisenegger:1994be,Celora:2022nbp,Camelio:2022fds,Camelio:2022ljs}.

-A short time after the merger, at $t= 4.5\, \rm ms$, the TMA system has largely re-equilibrated.
-However, post-merger oscillations \cite{Stergioulas:2011gd} continue to locally drive the system out of $\beta-$equilibrium.
-It is especially this regime where we expect the feedback on the dense matter to behave like a bulk viscosity \cite{Most:2021zvc}.
+However, post-merger oscillations \citep{Stergioulas:2011gd} continue to locally drive the system out of $\beta-$equilibrium.
+It is especially in this nontrivial far-from-equilibrium regime characterized by the approximate plateau in Fig.~\ref{fig:eff_press_avg}, $ u^\mu \nabla_\mu \delta \mu \approx 0$ at $|\delta \mu| /T \gg 1$, where we expect bulk viscous damping to be most pronounced.
+As a consequence of Eq.\ \eqref{eqn:PpPibulk}, this will also drive an approximate steady state in $\chi$ with fluctuations, which is consistent with Fig.\ \ref{fig:eff_press_avg}.

-We will now provide a more thorough quantification of this dynamics by considering density averages over the system in the equatorial plane.
-For this, we utilize the concept of a dynamic inverse Reynolds number \cite{Denicol:2012cn,Most:2021zvc}, $\chi = \Pi / \left(e^{\rm eq}+P^{\rm eq}\right)$, with $e^{\rm eq}$ being the total energy density of the fluid in $\beta-$equilibrium.
-We will in particular rely on a density-weighted average value $\left<\chi\right>$.
-For reference, gravitational wave emission alone causes an effective viscous damping of density oscillations corresponding to $\chi\simeq 0.01$ \cite{Most:2021zvc}.\\ With this in mind, we can now correlate chemical equilibration and its hydrodynamic feedback in Fig.\ \ref{fig:eff_press_avg}.
-For TMA, which is expected to equilibrate faster via dUrca as well as mUrca, we see that $\left<\chi\right>$ briefly jumps up after the merger, following the no-Urca simulation, but then follows an approximately exponential decay with a lifetime of about 0.9\,ms as Urca processes establish $\beta-$equilibrium.
-For SFHo, which is expected to equilibrate more slowly via mUrca processes, the behavior is more complicated: (a) $\left<\chi\right>$ almost immediately reaches a plateau at a value about 10 times smaller than in the no-Urca simulations; (b) the plateau persists for about 4\,ms before giving way to exponential decay with lifetime $\sim 1.7$\,ms. This is partly because SFHo equilibrates slowly via mUrca processes, but by examining the simulation we can uncover interesting additional phenomena.
+With this in mind, we can now correlate chemical equilibration and its hydrodynamic feedback in Fig.\ \ref{fig:eff_press_avg}.
+The equilibration behavior for the two models is qualitatively different: For TMA, which is expected to equilibrate faster via dUrca as well as mUrca, we see that $\left<\chi\right>$ briefly jumps up after the merger, following the no-Urca simulation, but then follows an approximately exponential decay with a lifetime of about 1\,ms as Urca processes establish $\beta-$equilibrium.
+For SFHo, which is expected to equilibrate more slowly via mUrca processes, the behavior is more complicated: (a) $\left<\chi\right>$ almost immediately reaches a plateau at a value about 10 times higher than in the no-Urca simulations; (b) the plateau persists for about 4\,ms before giving way to exponential decay with lifetime $\sim 1.7$\,ms.